jmaleonard/jest-auto-shard/README.md

 ### Missing coverage data

+⚠️ **Note**: jest-auto-shard now guarantees complete coverage!
+If you see missing coverage:

 Check that:
 - `collectCoverage: true` is set in Jest config
 - All shards are writing to the same coverage directory
 - The directory has proper write permissions
 - Custom coverage directories are set consistently across shards

+✅ **What's Fixed**: The package now only includes real coverage data from each shard, allowing Istanbul to properly merge coverage without creating 0% coverage for untested modules.

 ### Custom coverage directories not working